 Final Thoughts

-Horsepower and torque are two physical concepts that are often confused with each other, and torque is usually much less well-understood.
-They are both vital to the performance of the car, however horsepower is the more commonly quoted measure.
-Drivers should analyse both the torque and horsepower curves to fully understand the acceleration of the car, and the optimal moments to shift gears.
+Horsepower and torque are two concepts that are often confused with each other, and torque is usually much less well-understood.
+They are both vital to the performance of the car, but horsepower is the more commonly quoted measure.
+Drivers should analyze both the torque and horsepower curves to fully understand the acceleration of their car, and the optimal moments to shift gears.